Catbalogan Airport

 Catbalogan Airport (Note: Luparan han Catbalogan, Paliparan ng Catbalogan) is an airport serving Catbalogan, the capital of Samar, Philippines.
 It is classified as a community airport by the Civil Aviation Authority of the Philippines (CAAP), a body of the Department of Transportation (DOTr) that is responsible for the operations of not only this airport but also other airports in the Philippines except the major international airports.
-Catbalogan Airport is located in Barangay Cabugawan on Buri Island, connected via land bridge of Route 675 to the coast of Barangay Silanga, Catbalogan.
+Catbalogan Airport is located in Barangay Cabugawan on Buri Island.
+The airport was built in 1995, but left unfinished, leading Samar Governor Sharee Ann Tan to attempt to garner funding from the government for its completion.
+After the CAAP provided funding for the airport, the project gained the attention of the DOTr.
+On March 17, 2018, the first commercial flight in the airport was operated by Air Juan from the Mactan–Cebu International Airport, with two weekly flights from Cebu succeeding it.
+Operations ceased due to the onset of COVID-19 and a lack of passengers, with attempts to allocate more funding taking place years later.
+In 2024, the new terminal building was inaugurated.
+The airport helped cut travel time for local residents to Cebu according to the Philippine News Agency and was praised by politicians.